 - Practice gratitude.
 Give thanks for the big and little things in your life, including getting the opportunity to spend time with your aging loved ones.
 It can be productive to shift from thinking of things as obstacles or burdens, to thinking of them as opportunities for growth and learning.

 - Think of how you can help your loved one reclaim their independence.
-Instead of emphasizing all the things you have to do for your care recipient, consider thinking in terms of how you can assist them in doing things for themselves.
+Instead of emphasizing all the things you have to do for your care recipient, consider thinking in terms of how you can empower your loved one to do something for themselves.
 This can be a very liberating way of thinking, for yourself and your loved one.

 5.)
 Ask for Help When You Need It

-Give yourself permission to take a break, and bolster your peace of mind, by delegating when you can.
-For example, if your loved one has other friends and family members living nearby, consider bringing them onto the caregiving team, to assist however they can.
+Give yourself permission to take a break.
+Delegate when you can.
+For example, if your loved one has other friends and family members living nearby, consider bringing them onto your caregiving team to assist however they can.